Peplum Top Crochet Pattern

+The Peplum crochet top is perfect for summer or for layering with the rest of your outfit.
 Accessorize this adorable high neck with a statement necklace to really dress it up, or throw it on with some jeans for a casual, relaxed look.
-This boxy shirt is flattering for everyone, and we really loved adding the peplum details.
+This boxy shirt is flattering for everyone, and the unexpected peplum detail really elevates this look.

 Peplum Top Crochet Pattern